Christmas Eve chaos: Hong Kong police fire tear gas to disperse protesters

 Protesters inside the malls had thrown umbrellas and other objects at police

-HONG KONG, Dec 24 (Reuters) - Hong Kong riot police fired tear gas at thousands of protesters, many wearing masks and reindeer horns, after scuffles in shopping malls and in a prime tourist district as anti-government rallies escalated into chaos on Christmas Eve.
+HONG KONG - Hong Kong riot police fired tear gas at thousands of protesters, many wearing masks and reindeer horns, after scuffles in shopping malls and in a prime tourist district as anti-government rallies escalated into chaos on Christmas Eve.

 Continue Reading Below